 It’s here.
-The first full-length trailer for Disney’s remake of its animated classic Beauty and the Beast.
+The Beauty and the Beast Trailer for Disney’s remake of its animated classic Beauty and the Beast.
 With a haunting piano solo, instantly recognisable to fans of the original 1991 film, the trailer opens with glimpses of a snowy castle as Belle’s father is captured and imprisoned by the Beast (played by Dan Stevens, of Downton Abbey fame).
 Check it out below:

 Let’s not beat around the bush: this trailer is emotionally-manipulative, and all the better for it.
 By capitalising on audiences’ relationship with the original film, the soundtrack, characters and story feel intimately familiar and evocative.
 You only have to take a quick look at the internet’s reaction in the hours after the trailer was released to appreciate just how much Disney’s imagining of the fairy-tale means to people.

 As the music soars to an orchestral crescendo – complete with musical motifs from the film’s iconic (and Oscar-winning) song “Beauty and the Beast” – we are introduced to our favourite talking candlesticks, clocks and tea services.

 On the subject of anthropomorphic teapots, one national treasure has been replaced with another: Emma Thompson follows in Angela Lansbury’s footsteps by voicing Mrs Potts, and Ian McKellen’s unmistakable tones are heard in the role of Cogsworth.
 Ewan McGregor sports a French accent as Lumiere, whilst we also see Luke Evans (perhaps best known as Bard in The Hobbit) stirring up the mob as Gaston.